Students & Collaborators

 A psychological finding that has stuck with me is that implicit bias results (in part) from classical conditioning (Livingston & Drwecki, 2007): it is an association that has formed in someone’s mind as a result of repeated pairings of a social group and a negative evaluation, which leads to the negative evaluation being automatically activated by the presence of a member of that group, which then causes people to judge and treat members of that group differently.
 I think this finding is really interesting because it means that there are ways to combat something that pervades society and is the root of many societal issues.

-Julia Biamonte (she/her/hers)
+Julia Biamonte (she/her)

-Class and Major: Class of 2026 – Psychology major and American Sign Language & Deaf Studies minor
+Class and Major: Class of 2026 – Psychology Major and American Sign Language & Deaf Studies Minor

 I joined the Educational Equity Lab because I am fascinated by the lab’s focus on equity in education, and the chance to gain lab-based experience in research methods on these topics.